MileHacker Logo

 • Bicycle Rentals: Some local shops near scenic areas like Wanlv Lake may offer rentals.
 Shared bicycle services (Mobike, HelloBike) may be available, needing Chinese payment and phone number.

 • Road Conditions: Generally good, especially on main arteries and highways.
-Inner-city streets can be busy.
+Inner-the streets of the city can be busy.

 • Parking: Can be a challenge in crowded urban areas.
-Public parking garages and metered street parking are available.
+Public parking structures and metered street parking are available.

 Walking & Cycling